 - Ground Breakfast Sausage: Be sure to strain off any grease (you don’t want that in the dip).

-- Rotel with Chilies: Feel free to use mild or spicy, you can also use diced tomatoes if you do not want any spice.
+- Diced Tomatoes with Chilies: Feel free to use mild or spicy, you can also use diced tomatoes if you do not want any spice.
+I used Rotel brand.

 - Mexican Cheese: You can never have enough cheese in queso, am I right?